 What is Flexibility?

 Workplace flexibility is also about bringing people, place and technology together, but in a way that focuses on the willingness and ability to adapt to change, particularly in regard to how and when work gets done.

 How to Design for agility & flexibility in the workplace

 1. Provide places where people want to work

 Now more than ever, people want flexibility at work.
 In a post-COVID world, they know they can be productive anywhere, not just at the office.
-They want more control over when, where and how they get their work done, whether it's in the office or at home.
+They want more control over when, where and how they get their work done, whether in the office or at home.

 The role of the workplace is constantly evolving.
 According to the Future of Workplace study by Cushman & Wakefield, 73 percent of the workforce believe their company should embrace some level of working from home.

-Going forward, the workplace will no longer be a single location, but a broad ecosystem of spaces, both virtual and physical, to support employee wellbeing, strengthen cultural connection and foster creativity and innovation.
+Going forward, the workplace will no longer be a single location but a broad ecosystem of spaces, both virtual and physical, to support employee wellbeing, strengthen cultural connection and foster creativity and innovation.

 When employees have access to an ecosystem of spaces, they have more choice over how they work.
 They're likely to be highly engaged and productive because they can choose from more spaces to get their jobs done and build personal connections.